warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/chiado-testnet/join-chiado.md

 ## 1. Install

-To join Buenavista, install `wardend` (the Warden binary) using the script below.
+To join Chiado, install `wardend` (the Warden binary) using the script below.
 There are two ways to do it:

 ### Option 1: Use the prebuilt binary

-1. Download the binary for your platform from the [release page](https://github.com/warden-protocol/wardenprotocol/releases/tag/v0.4.2) and unzip it.
+1. Download the binary for your platform from the [release page](https://github.com/warden-protocol/wardenprotocol/releases) and unzip it.
 The archive contains the `wardend` binary.

 2. Initialize the chain home folder:

    ```bash
    ./wardend init my-chain-moniker
    ```